You students gathering together

 Let me say this…since 2020 I believe University entry has never been easier with more pathway options

 Homeschooling in Australia is becoming increasingly popular.
 Families are actually choosing this alternative way to educate their kids.
-However, with this choice, there are a few important factors that may need a little more research if students are wanting to pursue a career that requires university entry.
+However, with this choice, there are a few important factors that may need a little more research if students want to pursue a career that requires university entry.

-So let’s start at the beginning… by definition, there are two distinct variables of homeschooling that may impact eligibility for university.
+So let’s start at the beginning… by definition, two distinct variables of homeschooling may impact university eligibility.

 General university entry requires an ATAR ranking and some homeschooled students are unaware of this.
 To get this you can be homeschooled but only through a Distance Education Program.